nkh/P6-Data-Dump-Tree/README.md

 Display the internal address of the objects.
 Default is False.

-### Unicode vs ANSI tree drawing
+### Tree rendering

-The tree is draw with Unicode characters + one space by default.
-See roles AsciiGlyphs and CompactUnicodeGlyphs.
+The tree is drawn by default with Unicode characters (glyphs) + one space.

+You can influence the rendering of the tree in multiple ways:

+  * using glyphs or simple indenting

+See role *DDTR::FixedGlyphs*.

+  * rendering caracter set and spacing

+See role *AsciiGlyphs* and *CompactUnicodeGlyphs*.

+You can also create a role that defines the glyphs to use.

+  * the color of the tree

+See *$color_glyphs* above.

+  * "color blob mode"

+See <Color Blob mode> for a way to gain control over the tree rendering at every node rendering.

 ### Horizontal layout